Current tree status: Individuals=1794 Families=449

 Latest tree updates:

-Blog=8 Jan 2010, GenesReunited=8 Jan 2010,
+AncestralAtlas=23 Jan 2010, Ancestry=28 Jan 2011

 It would appear that the origin of the surname BALDOCK is indeed the place in Hertfordshire.
-This itself has its origins in the 12th Century, with variants being Baudac or Baldac (12-13th Century) and Baldoke (16th Century).
+This itself has its origin in the 12th Century, with variants being Baudac or Baldac (12-13th Century) and Baldoke (16th Century).
 It was founded by the Knights Templar in the late 1100s from land given over from the manor of Weston, in commemoration of the city of Baghdad, which was known in Norman-French as “Baldac”, and means “city of Dat”, Dat being the name of a Mohammedan monk.
 Tales can be found as to the story surrounding this monk.

 Despite its origins in the county, the Baldock surname now appears little within Hertfordshire, many being in Kent or overseas.